-This article is part of our special Food Freedom resources meant to support you during the global COVID-19 pandemic.
+This article is part of our special Food Freedom resources meant to support you in your life after Whole30.
 Click here to see our entire collection of resources.

 So often, people think of the Whole30 as the end-all, be-all… you do the Whole30 and finish with a graduation certificate, bragging rights, and a wheelbarrow full of #NSVs (non-scale victories).
 Which is awesome, don’t get me wrong.

 But the Whole30 isn’t the END of your journey as I envision it.
 It’s just the stepping stone to the REAL end-game… your Food Freedom.
 You know, the place where you feel in control of food, and food doesn’t control you.
 The place where you eat the culturally-significant, family-traditional, or just-plain-delicious foods while still looking and feeling exactly as good as you want to look and feel.
 The place you can sustain indefinitely, living by your OWN rules, happily navigating your own path and never needing to “diet” again.

 That’s what the Whole30 is all about… the first step towards life-long Food Freedom, according to your definition.
 And your Food Freedom hinges on one critical question… Is it worth it?

 Is It Worth It?
 Let Me Work It.

 Your Food Freedom starts with your own personal decisions about “worth it” foods and drinks.
 You’ll hear this phrase so often throughout Food Freedom Forever that it’s worth defining: “Worth it” is anything you know will likely have negative physical or psychological consequences, but is so special, enjoyable, or significant that you choose to eat it anyway.